-The development of renewable energy infrastructure is essential to address climate change, but should be managed in a way that mitigates impacts on local biodiversity.
-This is especially relevant for hydropower, which lies at the heart of the land-water-energy nexus.
+The development of hydropower infrastructure is essential to address climate change, but should be managed in a way that mitigates impacts on local biodiversity.

 As the largest renewable energy, making up more than half of global renewable energy production, sustainable hydropower is part of the solution to protecting the planet’s biosphere – and all life on Earth – by decarbonising the global economy, slowing the pace of climate change and preventing pollutants being emitted from fossil fuels.